-What Can I Do to Reduce Sensitivity in my Teeth?
+What Can Be Done to Reduce Sensitivity in Teeth?

 I usually start by recommending Sensodyne toothpaste, which may take some time to work.
 If Sensodyne doesn't help, then fluoride desensitizers are the next step, and there are various other desensitizing products that can be placed on the teeth in the dental office.
 In cases where there is wear along the gumline ( called an abfraction or sometimes toothbrush abrasion), placing a bonded composite filling can end sensitivity.